jdjakub/papers/prog-2022/prog22-manuscript.md

 - *Flattening and factoring* (Section \ref{examples-flattening-and-factoring}): related in that "customizability" is a form of creating new programs from existing ones; factoring repetitive aspects into a reusable standard component library facilitates the same thing.
 - *Interaction* (Section \ref{interaction}): this determines whether there are separate stages for running and writing programs and may thus influence what kind of customization is possible.

-# Discussion
+# Evaluation
-The technical dimensions framework is intended to assist designers of programming systems.
-This section illustrates two ways in which it can be used.
+The technical dimensions should be evaluated on the basis of how useful they are for designing and analysing programming systems.
+To that end, this section demonstrates two uses of the framework.
 First, we use the dimensions to analyze the recent programming system Dark\ \cite{DarkWeb}, explaining how it relates to past work and how it contributes to the state of the art.
 Second, we use technical dimensions to identify a new unexplored point in the design space of programming systems and envision a new design that could emerge from the analysis.

-## Evaluating programming systems
+## Evaluating the Dark programming system

 Dark is a programming system for building "serverless backends", i.e. services that are used by web and mobile applications.
 It aims to make building such services easier by "removing accidental complexity"^[https://roadmap.darklang.com/goals-of-dark-v2.html] resulting from the large number of systems typically involved in their deployment and operation.
 This includes infrastructure for orchestration, scaling, logging, monitoring and versioning.
 Dark provides integrated tooling (Figure\ \ref{fig:dark}) for development and is described as _deployless_, meaning that deploying code to production is instantaneous.